nubenetes/awesome-kubernetes/docs/git.md

 * [Dzone: using gitlab API to create projects](https://dzone.com/articles/using-gitlab-rest-api-to-create-projects)
 * [gitlab.com: GitLab’s guide to CI/CD for beginners](https://about.gitlab.com/blog/2020/07/06/beginner-guide-ci-cd/) CI/CD is a key part of the DevOps journey.
 Here’s everything you need to understand about this game-changing process.
 * [levelup.gitconnected.com: Automating Integration and Deployment to Remote Server](https://levelup.gitconnected.com/automating-integration-and-deployment-to-remote-server-63a2b6576ebf) GitLab CI/CD
+* [about.gitlab.com: Want a more effective CI/CD pipeline?
+Try our pro tips](https://about.gitlab.com/blog/2020/07/29/effective-ci-cd-pipelines/) Here’s how to take your CI/CD pipeline to the next level with hands on advice about faster builds, better security and more.

 ## GitHub
 * [GitHub Codespaces](https://github.com/features/codespaces) Get the full Visual Studio Code experience without leaving GitHub.